mapbox/cpp/glossary.md

 A venerable build system only compatible with unix systems.
 Usually available by default on most unix systems without needing to be installed or upgraded.
 In this sense `make` is a bit like `bash`.
 It is the first tool many developers reach for when starting a project.

 The configuration for make is a `Makefile`.
 It uses `tab` indentation.
 It is rare that you will ever encounter a `Makefile` that needs a specific version of `make`.
 This is likely because what `make` does is pretty simple and was hammered out a long time ago and has not changed much in recent versions.
+(But note that most `Makefile`s rely on [GNU Make](https://www.gnu.org/software/make/) features and will not work with a standard [POSIX Make](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html).)

 For a project that only needs to build a few files `make` can be a good choice.
 For projects that need to build libraries or many files, [cmake](#cmake) is the better choice.